 Amy Lee Sanford is a sculptor whose work explores the relationship between trauma and healing.
 Born in Phnom Penh, Cambodia in 1972 and raised in the United States, the artist holds a degree from Brown University in the Visual Arts.
 Sanford has been in numerous collective exhibitions internationally.
 A partial list includes Cascade (solo exhibition, …

-The first postgraduate conference at SOAS focuses on Southeast Asia and issues of mobility and migration within and across national boundaries.
+I’m pleased to be part of the postgraduate organising committee for the first postgraduate conference at SOAS that focuses on Southeast Asia and the issues of mobility and migration within and across national boundaries.
 Full programme to be released soon, please look out for it.

 First presented in 2015 at Tate Britain under the title “Artist and Empire: Facing Britain’s Imperial Past” the show’s October 2016 debut at the National Gallery Singapore (NGS), entitled “Artist and Empire: (En)countering Colonial Legacies” is curated by the local team comprised of Low Sze Wee, Melinda Susanto and Toffa Abdul Wahed, marking the NGS’s second international collaboration (the first was with Paris’s Centre Pompidou).

 This report, commissioned by the Tate Research Centre: Asia, is a summary of a panel organised by Eva Bentcheva, independent art historian and curator, at Tate Modern on 21 November 2016.
 Entitled A Stitch in Time?
 Situating David Medalla’s ‘Participation-Production Performances’ between British and Philippine Performance Art History, this panel formed part of Contact Points: a seminar in which participants in the 2016 Tate Research Centre: Asia Visiting Fellowship Programme presented their research projects.